The Twilight Saga: New Moon: Plot

-Through a series of miscommunications, Edward believes that Bella has killed herself after Edward's sister Alice has a vision of Bella jumping off a seaside cliff.
-Distraught, Edward travels to Italy to ask the Volturi (a powerful coven that act as vampiric overlords) to end his life, as he is incapable of doing so himself.
-When they refuse his request, he plans to force their hand by exposing himself as a vampire to humans during a large festival.
-Alice returns to Forks, shocked to find Bella is still alive.
+Edward believes that Bella has killed herself after his clairvoyant adoptive sister Alice has a vision of her jumping off a seaside cliff and when he phones her house, Jacob answers saying her father is out preparing a funeral.
+Distraught, Edward travels to Italy to ask the vampire council, the Volturi, to end his life.
+When they refuse, he plans to force their hand by exposing himself as a vampire to humans during a large festival.